artificialnouveau/lazy_data_sci/README.md

 # Introduction
-This is for the data scientists for Centre for Human Drug Research (CHDR).
-The code is to be used to standardize the ML practices at CHDR.
-The package contained within the project has the goal to provide functionality to get insights into the Method Development and Trial@Home datasets, which can be relevant to be used within projects within CHDR.
+This is for the beginner lazy data scientists looking for functions to help streamline their data science projects.

 # Getting Started
 In order to get started, one can build the package and try out functionality in combination with their dataset.

 # Build and Test
-In order to create a distribution of the MethDevDataSci package, one can run the commmand ```python setup.py sdist bdist_wheel```.
+In order to create a distribution of the lazydatasci package, one can run the commmand ```python setup.py sdist bdist_wheel```.
 This will create a built distribution in the wheel format and currently supported by pip.

 # Contribute
 One can contribute to the project by: